ARAWANA HAYASHI

 Bugaku Performance Practice

-Cambridge, Massachusetts
+Cambridge, MA

 Origins of Social Presencing Theater

-With the support of Otto Scharmer, Peter Senge, Katrin Kaeufer, and colleagues at the Presencing Institute, Social Presencing Theater took root as a methodology for organizational and social change.
+With the support of Otto Scharmer, Peter Senge, Katrin Kaeufer, and colleagues at the Presencing Institute, Social Presencing Theater took root as a methodology for supporting organizational and social change.

 Writing the Book